 - Must be able to maintain secured access to the Mid-Atlantic Regional Spaceport and supporting facilities.

-- Must be able to understand, follow, and promote OSHA safety guidelines and requirements in the workplace.
+- Must be able to understand, follow, and promote OSHA safety guidelines in the workplace.

 Education and/or Experience: Bachelor’s Degree in engineering or a related field from an accredited college or university.
 Advanced Engineering Degree desired.
 A minimum of three (3) years of related engineering work experience with at least one (1) year of experience as engineer responsible for a particular project associated with a major engineering system.
 Practical work experience with space launch systems with and experience in space launch operations management.